 In the aftermath, criticisms of Brook’s preparations and attitude were voiced by his promoter Eddie Hearn, and there was even talk of replacing Brendan Ingle and his son Dominic as Brook’s trainers with Rob McCracken.

 However, after this latest performance, these rumours will have been dispelled, as the Kell Brook who stormed to victory with a display of power punching that will have the Alexander camp concerned was a revelation.
+The decision to employ the services of a nutritionist and dedicated strength and conditioning coach has paid off.
+Now Brook and his team, whose latest victory takes his unbeaten record to 29 fights with 19 wins by KO, will have no fear in going forward to fight for the world title early in the New Year.

 Such was the power Brook displayed he had Saldivia on the canvas in the first round.
 From then on the Argentinian, ranked three by the IBF, had no answer to the speed, power, and intensity of an opponent who would not be denied.
 Tellingly the punch that ended the fight in the third was a left jab, Brook stepping in with it to contradict purists of the sport who consider the jab no more than a range finder in a fighter’s arsenal.